iden3/snarkjs/README.md

 ## Final note

 We hope you enjoyed this quick walk-through.
-Please address any questions you may have to our [telegram group](https://t.me/iden3io) (it’s also a great way to join the community and stay up-to-date with the latest circom and snarkjs developments).
+Please address any questions you may have to our [telegram group](https://t.me/iden3io) (it’s also a great way to join the community and stay up-to-date with the latest circom and snarkjs developments) 💙

 ## License